 Though the plan includes the majority of the proposals we advocated for, it does not:

-The Royal College of Psychiatrists is embarking on a research project to better understand what interventions at undergraduate level might have an impact on students choosing psychiatry as a career.
+The Royal College of Psychiatrists will soon publish the findings of a project to better understand what interventions at undergraduate level might have an impact on students choosing psychiatry as a career.

-The objective of this piece of work is to provide medical schools with examples of interventions to encourage their students to choose psychiatry, based on examples of good practice.
-Our findings will be shared with medical schools early next year with the purpose of sharing good practice and opportunities for improvement.
+The objective of this piece of work is to provide medical schools with examples of interventions to encourage their students to choose psychiatry or to become psychologically-minded doctors.
+Our findings will be shared with medical schools in the summer with the purpose of sharing good practice and opportunities for improvement.